 A short-stay (1-12 months) Airbnb-type accommodation marketplace with a decent student accommodation section, but they cater to young professionals as well.

 How to sign up: Sign up with your email or Facebook account, then fill out a form with your preferences.
-You can also filter between shared flats, family homes, student halls or a full apartment—though, let’s face it, if your budget extends to that, then this article isn’t for you!
-Most featured accommodation appears to be inclusive of bills too, which is huge bonus.
+You can also filter between shared flats, family homes, student halls or a full apartment (though, let’s face it your budget extends to that then this article isn’t for you!).
+Most featured accommodation appears to be inclusive of bills too, which is a huge bonus.

 Other features: Live chat if you need some advice during your search, and an interesting blog with neighbourhood guides, articles on living and working abroad and student life.

-Registered charity providing affordable accommodation in Zones 1 and 2 to students and working people.
-It is hostel accommodation where you can stay for the long (max 4 years)and short term, and the deposit is one week’s fee and £30.00 key deposit.
+A registered charity providing affordable accommodation in Zones 1 and 2 to students and working people.
+It’s hostel-style accommodation, where you can stay for the long (max 4 years) or short term.
+The deposit is one week’s fee and £30.00 key deposit.
 LHA have a mix of self- catered and catered and have dormitories, single rooms and shared rooms.

 How to sign up: Fill out a booking form and search by university or postcode.